Zebb Bugeting App

 ◦ Success Metrics

-1. Reduced time spent on task
+1. 7% reduced time spent on task

-Measure the reduction in time users spend completing tasks comparing to competitors, such as personalizing categories or reviewing uncategorized items.
+I measured the reduction in time users spend completing tasks comparing to competitors, such as personalizing categories or reviewing uncategorized items.

 2. Increased engagement motivation